-A Limiter, as its name suggest, is a audio effect that allows signals below a specified input power or level to pass unaffected while attenuating the peaks of the stronger audio signal that exceed this threshold.
+A Limiter, as its name suggests, is an audio effect that allows signals below a specified input power or level to pass unaffected while attenuating the peaks of the stronger audio signal that exceed this threshold.
 Modern versions often offer more than one limiter mode.
 However, we will state two main ones which are Limiting or dynamic range compression, and Clipping (audio) which is an extreme version of limiting.

 The history of limiters

-In modern times one of the highly used types of audio limiters are Brickwall limiters.
+In modern times one of the highly used types of audio limiters is Brickwall limiters.
 They are mainly based in the digital domain.
 The brickwall is set in a way that nothing can pass the set of the threshold.
 Aside from its common use in modern music production, it also has its benefits in the “Live” situations.
 For example, live sound engineers often strap a brick wall limiter over their mixes to protect from sharp unexpected spikes, like a dropped microphone.

 Radio broadcasts also use brick wall limiters for the same reason.
 Additionally, to ensure the sound never gets louder past a certain threshold.
 There are strict laws that radio broadcasts can’t be louder over a certain point, and likely there are steep fines.
 Hence the absolute necessity of a brick wall limiter.
 Typically, a digital “brick wall” limiter has a ratio of infinity: 1, and will use a look-ahead delay to analyze & process peak transients with extremely fast attack and release, relative to that of a compressor.